SCERP provides research opportunities, funding for travel, and career planning for undergraduates interested in ecology and environmental biology.

 Picture of SCERP scholars at the SACNAS conference in Honolulu, Hawaii, 2019

 - Receive stipends to conduct independent research with a faculty member.

-- Take intensive summer field course exploring issues in three southern California ecosystems, May 18 - July 3, 2020 .
+- Take intensive summer field course exploring issues in three southern California ecosystems, during the May and June, 2021.

 - Develop and complete independent research in conjunction with faculty mentor.

 - Current scholars work on marine ecological issues, desert ecology, animal behavior, plant-animal interactions in coastal sage scrub, and plant adaptations to arid environments.